What is the Airbnb Definition of a Bedroom?

 Apart from the obvious (a place to stay), it’s pretty much up to the host to decide what amenities they’ll offer their guests.
 Going above and beyond to really “wow” your guests is what will set you apart from other hosts, earn great reviews, and help you get tons more bookings in the long run.

-You’ll need to provide bedding, towels, and such, but many hosts also offer various toiletry products as well.
+You’ll need to provide a plush and comfortable mattress, bedding, towels, and such, but many hosts also offer various toiletry products as well.
 Also, you can offer snacks, food, and beverages if you choose.
 Be careful about offering guests alcoholic beverages, as some insurance policies don’t allow it.

 How can I Get Great Airbnb Reviews?